-A holiday home in the Catskills, New York, designed by architect couple Todd Rouhe and Maria Ibañez de Sendadiano, co-founders of Manhattan-based firm IDS/R Architecture.
+A modern home (opens in new tab) in the Catskills, New York, designed by architect couple Todd Rouhe and Maria Ibañez de Sendadiano, co-founders of Manhattan-based firm IDS/R Architecture (opens in new tab).

 The couple bought a protected wooded area on the hillside of Mount Tobias in Ulster County, New York, after wanting a more permanent place to enjoy nature.
 For ten years they had been travelling to the mountainous region to hike in the fresh air and unplug.
 The Catskills region is more mountainous and further inland than the Hudson Valley, and both are popular getaway destinations for New Yorkers.
 The area is also known for it's fresh water for swimming in the summer, and plenty of snow for winter sports.